justintadlock/extant/readme.md

 Extant makes use of standard WordPress features and should require little instruction for standard usage.
 However, some items should be noted.

+* Mark a post as sticky to get the "large" post at the top of the home/blog page.
 * Featured images are only displayed if they are at minimum 750px in width (950px for sticky posts).
 This is to maintain an aesthetic consistency throughout the theme.
 * Inputting a social profile link in the Primary or Secondary menu will automatically display an icon for the particular social network on the front end.